 - How is this different from the test being used for those with symptoms taking a test?

 - What should I bring with me to the testing site?

 - What happens during the testing process?

-- How will I receive my result?
+- How will I receive my on-site test result?

 - What happens if I get a positive result?

 - What support is available to individuals that test positive?